 In this project, we failed to get buy in from other teams.
 We were working with the marketing team and failed to talk to the product team.
 Eventually, the product team made their own decisions around data which duplicated the work we were doing.

 For this mistake, better business discovery could have surfaced some of these issues.
 We could have worked together to solve them instead of duplicating effort and resources.

 These mistakes (and more) have shaped how we approach projects and the recommendations that we make on a daily basis.
 I hope you’re able to avoid some of these mistakes and commit to publicly admitting your mistakes.

-Or if you're ready to start using data to make better decisions for your product and company, then let's talk and see if we are a good fit for each other by filling out the form below.
-(Or you can call us at 650-203-2788).
+Or if you're ready to start getting more value (and growth) out of your data, then let's talk and see if we are a good fit for each other by filling out the form below.
+(Or you can call me at 650-203-2788).